Hotmoka/hotmoka/tutorial/Takamaka.md

 > For a more dangerous example, consider the following Java bytecode:
 > ```
 > 10: goto 10
-> exception handler for takamaka.lang.OutOfGasError: 10 11 10 // illegal in Takamaka
+> exception handler for java.lang.Exception: 10 11 10 // illegal in Takamaka
 > ```
-> This Java bytecode exception handler states that any `OutOfGasError`
+> This Java bytecode exception handler entails that any `OutOfGasError`
 > thrown by an instruction from line 10 (included) to line 11 (excluded)
 > redirects control to line 10.
 Hence, this code will exhaust the gas by looping at line
 > 10. Once all gas is consumed, an `OutOfGasError` is thrown, that is redirected